Sushmitameena/railscarma_simple_blog_app/blog_app_statemanagement/README.md

 │   └── posts/
 │       └── [id]/
 │           └── page.js     # Detail page for individual posts
-│   ├── Codereview.js       # Code review
+│   ├── CodeReview.js       # Code review and refactored code
 ├── styles/
 │   └── global.css          # Global CSS styles
 ├── README.md               # Project documentation
 └── package.json            # Project dependencies and scripts

-Usage
+ ## Usage
 Homepage: When the application loads, it fetches and displays all blog posts from the API.
 Post Detail Page: Clicking on a post title takes you to the post detail page, where you can view the full content of the post and add comments.
 Adding Comments: In the comments section, type your comment in the provided textarea and click the "Submit Comment" button.
 The comment will be added and displayed below the input.